NatBrian/mochi-llm-pet/README.md

 code does, so the model stays focused on behaviour.
 Two stores:

 - **`memories`** — two kinds, written automatically:
-  - **Facts** about you — which apps you live in, being petted / poked / thrown, level-ups.
+  - **Facts** about you — which apps you live in, *what* you do (watches a lot of videos, codes a lot), being petted / poked / thrown, level-ups.
+Deduped so the same fact doesn't pile up across sessions.
   - **Episodes** — the cat's own recollections of notable moments (what it saw + did + felt, e.g. *"those kibble pictures on screen are torture; I must be fed"*), captured on emotional turns and throttled so they don't flood.